jeffmitchel/meteor-incr-csv/readme.md

 ```

 ## Credit:

-The parser is adapted from cvsToArray v2.1 by Daniel Tillin.
+The parser is adapted from cvsToArray v2.1 by Daniel Tillin:

 https://code.google.com/p/csv-to-array/